MarimerLLC/Ystari/docs/goals.md

 #Ystari Design Goals

-Before we start to list out all of the goals, let's spend a bit of time going through the history of CSLA as it will frame the conversation for the motivation to create Ystari in the first place
+Before we start to list out all of the goals, let's spend a bit of time going through the history of CSLA as it will frame the conversation for the motivation to create Ystari in the first place.

 ##Background